yekerr/PSense/docs/tutorial_continuous.md

 }
 ```

-* When Sally decides her action, she anticipates her action would allow vending machine to release the thing that fulfills her goal.
-So we can suppose Sally's action follows some prior distribution `actionPrior` and use `observe` to condition what the machine returns meets her goal.
+* When Sally decides her action, she anticipates her action would allow the vending machine to release something that fulfills her goal.
+We can suppose Sally's action follows some prior distribution `actionPrior` and use `observe` to condition the fact that what the machine returns meets her goal.
 ```{d}
 def chooseAction(goal: R, aEffects: R[], bEffects: R[]){
         action := categorical(actionPrior);